kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

   resources it matches with additional match criteria.

 Benefits: Allows policy of a namespace to be controlled from within the namespace.
+As an example, ResourceQuota works this way.

 #### CEL expression scoping

 <<[UNRESOLVED jpbetz, ?? ]>>
-This is not yet well defined or agreed on.
+This is not yet well defined or agreed on, and some reviewers have found it more difficult to understand validations using this feature than validations that do not.
 Reach agreement or drop.
 <<[/UNRESOLVED]>>

 CRD validation rules are scoped to the schema at the location in the OpenAPIv3